mstepovanyy/python-training/docs/Class.rst

 Magic Methods
 =============

 This methods compiled statically(not in run time).
-So this methods cannot be overrided at run-time.
+So this methods cannot be overwritten at run-time.

 `__new__`
 +++++++++